mehditni/mehditni/README.md

 - 👋 Hi, I’m @mehditnifass
 - 👀 I’m interested in software development
 - 🌱 I’m currently studying software engineering in ENSIAS
-- 💞️ I’m looking for an end of studies internship
 - 📫 How to reach me @ mehditnifass123@gmail.com

 <!---